Quartyom/en_learner--v2.0-/README.md

 <h2> Overview </h2>

 This app stores and manages foreign words, phrases (whatever and not only english).
 It helps to learn many of them simultaneously without concerning about organisation and sorting.
-Each word will be shown several times at increasing intervals according to <a href="https://daniilshat.ru/" target="_blank">Forgetting curve</a>, increasing the chances of memorization.
+Each word will be shown several times at increasing intervals according to <a href="https://en.wikipedia.org/wiki/Forgetting_curve">Forgetting curve</a>, increasing the chances of memorization.

 <h2> Functions </h2>